 The State has dedicated leadership and a variety of resources that have enabled it to effectively respond to environmental events.
 The State has a demonstrated history of protecting and preserving valuable natural resources, mitigating the impacts of environmental risks on public and private property, and providing funding for projects to improve the State's resilience.
 However, the frequency of environmental events, such as hurricanes, may increase on an annual basis according to models and forecasts.
 The State's demographic and economic growth have steadily increased the value of property at risk from any single environmental event even as improvements in building codes, innovations in construction, and mitigation and resiliency efforts have reduced disaster mortality.
-Consequently, the magnitude of the impact from environmental risks on the State's operations, economy, or financial condition is indeterminate and is unpredictable for future environmental events.
+Consequently, the magnitude of the impact from environmental events.
 There can be no assurance that such risks will not have an adverse effect on the operations, economy, or financial condition of the State.